-- If you keep getting a Do you want to save changes to PDF before closing? dialog box in Adobe Acrobat, it’s time to take action.
+- If you keep getting a Do you want to save changes to PDF before closing? pop-up in Adobe, the app might be out-of-date.

 - The PDF file is corrupted and Adobe Reader or Acrobat automatically repaired it without displaying a warning message over the same, which explains why the Save button is enabled (an automatic repair was performed).